-OSHA is proposing to revise paragraph (g) of its general industry Formaldehyde standard (29 CFR 1910.1048) to reduce compliance burdens and improve the comprehensibility of the requirements for respiratory protection programs.
-These revisions would simplify compliance for employers by removing requirements in 1910.1048 that are duplicative of the requirements in 1910.134.
-Finally, these revisions would also conform this standard, to the extent possible, to other substance-specific standards and to 29 CFR 1910.134.
-The Agency preliminarily concludes, therefore, that updating these rules is consistent with the goal of reducing undue burden.
+OSHA is proposing to revise paragraph (h) of its general industry 1,3-Butadiene standard (29 CFR 1910.1051) to reduce compliance burdens, allow for the use of more up-to-date technology, and improve the comprehensibility of the requirements for respiratory protection programs.
+These revisions would simplify compliance for employers by removing requirements in 1910.1051 that are duplicative with the requirements in 1910.134.
+The proposed revisions would also provide more compliance options by removing unnecessary restrictions on respirator selection where another equally protective option exists.
+Finally, these revisions would also conform this standard, to the extent possible, to other substance-specific standards and to 29 CFR 1910.134, which would simplify review of these regulations.
+The Agency preliminarily concludes, therefore, that updating these rules is consistent with the goal of facilitating the use of new technology and reducing undue burden.

-OSHA has preliminarily determined that paragraphs (g)(1)(i) through (iv) unnecessarily duplicate the general provisions in 1910.134(a) and is proposing to remove those paragraphs and add a cross reference to 1910.134(a)(2) in paragraph (g)(1) instead.
-OSHA does not intend for these changes to add to or change the regulatory burden on employers; actions that comply with the requirements in 1910.1048(g) would also be in compliance with proposed paragraph (g)
+OSHA has preliminarily determined that paragraphs (h)(1)(i) through (iv) of the 1,3-Butadiene standard unnecessarily duplicate the general provisions covered by 1910.134(a).
+The agency is therefore proposing to remove those paragraphs and add a cross reference to 1910.134(a)(2) in paragraph (h)(1).
+Employers in compliance with the current version of 1910.1051(h)(1) would not have to change any of their practices to remain in compliance with the changes OSHA is proposing.